 Where to Stay in Laval

 I was told that many families opt to stay in Laval when they visit Montreal because of the proximity to downtown Montreal, coupled with all the kid focused attractions in the area and the reasonably priced accommodation options.
 Having spent a night in Laval with the kids, I can see the benefit.
 Personally, I’d tag on an extra day and enjoy each city to the fullest.
-Laval has many hotel options and we stayed at the Sheraton Laval which exceeded all my expectations.
+Laval has many hotel options and we stayed at the Sheraton Laval which exceeded all my expectations and in 2023 I hear it has gone through some recent renovations.
 I was actually sad that we didn’t have time to enjoy the many amenities on site.
 Their pool looked fabulous!
 Our spacious suite had a separate living room area where a tent was set up for the kids and the bathroom had a huge tub.
 When the kids saw that after a busy day of exploring Laval, they wanted to relax there and watch tv (yes bathroom tvs rule!).
 Which meant that I was able to catch up on some work emails in peace despite not having another adult to help me.
 The lobby was also one that I’d enjoy hanging out at.
-I was informed at checkout that the hotel is planning a major renovation and that shocked me because our experience was awesome and the space looked relatively modern… wouldn’t mind coming back for a future visit!
+In 2020 I was informed at checkout that the hotel is planning a major renovation and that shocked me because our experience was awesome and the space looked relatively modern… wouldn’t mind going back for a future visit!
 From motels to luxury spa focused accommodations, Laval has it all and you can discover more places to stay in Laval here.

 Things to do in Laval with Kids